🚀 Deployment Guide

 defaultModel: anthropic/claude-sonnet-4

-workdir: /app/workspace
+workdir: /data/randal/workspace

 credentials: